qtranslate/qtranslate-xt/README.md

 ## Frequently Asked Questions ##

-### Why is qtranslate-X not maintained anymore? ###
+### Why is qTranslate-X not maintained anymore? ###
 The previous qTranslate-Team was only one person.
 We tried to contact the author many times but we got [no answer since 2016](https://github.com/qTranslate-Team/qtranslate-x/issues/579).
 Our goal is to build up a real team and make this plugin available again for the whole community.
-There are still many questions about the future but for now we should focus on new releases.
+There are still many questions about the future.
+It is still not clear yet if we will go on with the qTranslate name, but for now we should focus on new releases.

-### I'm still using qTranslate-X, can I test to qTranslate-XT? ###
+### I'm still using qTranslate-X, can I test qTranslate-XT? ###
-Currently you can have both qTranslate-X and qTranslate-XT installed in the plugins folder for experimentations, but you should have at most one active at any time! **BOTH X AND XT SHARE THE SAME OPTIONS!** So if you change some options in one and switch between the plugins, the last changes will remain valid for the other one.
+Yes and it's very easy!
+Currently you can have both qTranslate-X and qTranslate-XT installed in the plugins folder for experimentations, but you should have at most one active at any time! **BOTH -X AND -XT SHARE THE SAME OPTIONS!** So if you change some options in one and switch between the plugins, the last changes will remain valid for the other one.
+Note that even if you uninstall one of those, the options are not erased!
+The plugin can actually re-adapt its configuration after a switch, in the general case you have nothing to do.
+If you have some incompatible options you should see some warnings.

 *Disclaimer: we cannot guarantee that all the functionalites are preserved and the installation is at your own responsibility.
-Be sure to save your database regularly.*
+Be sure to backup your database regularly.*

+### Is WooCommerce supported? ###
+WooCommerce was supported in qTranslate-X through a separate [add-on](https://github.com/qTranslate-Team/woocommerce-qtranslate-x).
+Since it is quite a small plugin it should definitely be possible to make it work well with qTranslate-XT.
+Here we need developers who are able to test it properly!

-### Where can I find detailed instructions for startup? ###
+### I'm new to qTranslate, where can I find detailed instructions for startup? ###
-Please check the legacy website:
+Check the legacy website:

 * For the new installers, it may be useful to read [Startup Guide](https://qtranslatexteam.wordpress.com/startup-guide/ "Startup Guide").
 * It is important to read [migration instructions](https://qtranslatexteam.wordpress.com/migration/ "Migration Guide"), if you previously used other multilingual plugin.
 * Read [Integration Guide](https://qtranslatexteam.wordpress.com/integration/ "Integration Guide") when you need to make theme or other plugin custom fields to be multilingual.
 * The legacy FAQ is available at "qTranslate-X explained" website: [https://qtranslatexteam.wordpress.com/faq/](https://qtranslatexteam.wordpress.com/faq/ "qTranslate-X explained FAQ").

-### How can qTranslate-XT be updated with the last release? ###
+### How to update qTranslate-XT with the last release? ###
 Since this plugin is not available at wordpress.org yet, we recommend you to install [GitHub Updater](https://github.com/afragen/github-updater).
 This is is an awesome tool to update plugins from a git repo (with many other features).
-It checks regularly the last release available in github (from the git tags) and compares it to your current version (see header of qtranslate.php).
-If a new release is available you will be given the possibility to update your plugin as for a regular plugin from Wordpress.
+It checks regularly the last release available in github (from the `git tags`) and compares it to your current version (defined in the header of `qtranslate.php`).
+If a new release is available an update link will appear as for a regular plugin from Wordpress.
+The check is performed even if the plugin is deactivated.

 Alternatively you can delete the current folder and repeat the installation from the last archive.
 Make sure to deactivate the previous version and then activate the new one, otherwise you will miss the execution of activation hooks and some options may become misconfigured.

 Note for developers:

-* since GitHub Updater deploys the archive (tarball) you may lose your current git project if you installed through `git clone`.
-If you want to use a cloned version in production you should not update through GHU but rather `git pull`.
+* since GitHub Updater deploys the archive (tarball) your local git project will be removed if you installed it through `git clone`.
+If you want to use a cloned version in production you should not update through GHU, use `git pull` instead.
 * old releases may contain legacy headers that can become problematic.
 Be very cautious if you customize the updates for given branches!

 ## Upgrade Notice ##

-Obsolete.
+Please check the FAQ.

 ## Screenshots ##